azizmousa/compiler/README.md

 ### Prerequisites

--gcc compiler(build version 8.3.0)
+- gcc compiler(build version 8.3.0)
--cmake build tool
+- cmake build tool
--opencv library
+- opencv library
--Linux System (ubuntu, debian are tested)
+- Linux System (ubuntu, debian are tested)
--Download the "config" zip from the lik below
+- Download the "config" zip from the lik below

 ### Installing

-1-clone the project to your device and unzip it.
+1- clone the project to your device and unzip it.

-2-open the compiler directory suppose it called COMPILER_HOME and create directory called build then open it in the terminal.
+2- open the compiler directory suppose it called COMPILER_HOME and create directory called build then open it in the terminal.

 ```
 $ cd COMPILER_HOME